KaegeneTeo/DeepfakeDetectionInArt/README.md

 - **Random Masking**: Randomly selecting parts of the source image to mask.

 The generated inpainting images, totaling 25,315 (5,063 original images with 5 different types of masking applied to each), were then used as input for the CNN and SVM models to enhance the detection of deepfakes.

-### 2. Preprocessing
-- Resize and normalize the images.
-- Augment the dataset to enhance model generalization.

-### 3. Data Augmentation and Adversarial Training (GAN)
-- Train a GAN to generate synthetic deepfake images.
-- Use these synthetic images to improve the training of the CNN and SVM.

 ### 4. Classification (SVM)
 - Train an SVM model on the features extracted by the CNN.